 STRATEGY APPROACH 1:

-An “add on” organization can often move more swiftly than an “integrate” organization (We’ll dive into “integrate” organizations more in a moment).
-After all, this type of organization isn’t necessarily embracing a cultural shift to reach this audience.
+An add on organization can often move more swiftly than an integrate organization (We will dive into integrate organizations more in a moment).
+After all, this type of organization is not necessarily embracing a cultural shift to reach this audience.
 These organizations are taking swift inventory, seeing where they can get funding, and creating one-off programs and positions to fill the trend-based need.
-Because “add on” organizations add on programs, positions, and tactics without generally considering the whole of the organization (after all, we need to reach millennials and we need to do it now), there isn’t often much strategic contemplation that goes into these programs beyond the department deploying the program or hiring the position.
+Because add on organizations add on programs, positions, and tactics without generally considering the whole of the organization (after all, we need to reach millennials and we need to do it now), there isn’t often much strategic contemplation that goes into these programs beyond the department deploying the program or hiring the position.
 Unfortunately, these “add ons” are at particular risk of being the result of Case Study Envy.
-The success of “add on” programs is hard to realistically assess, as these types of programs seem to have the highest likelihood of being the visitor-serving industry’s fools gold.
+The success of add on programs is hard to realistically assess, as these types of programs seem to have the highest likelihood of being the visitor-serving industry’s fools gold.

-All types of organizations can fall in the “add on” category!
-Generally, “add-on” organizations tend to be those that have larger endowments and more government funding within the world of visitor-serving organizations – such as art museums (which have both the largest endowments and the greatest government support among cultural organization types).
-While there’s certainly an incentive to “get it right” with programs, mistakes and bad investments resulting from one-off programs or “add on” initiatives aren’t as immediately felt within the organization as in, say, an aquarium – the type of organization that is generally more reliant on the market for success.
-(That said, certainly not all art museums are “add on” organizations!
-This is an “industry average” example.)
+All types of organizations can fall in the ”add on” category!
+Generally, add-on organizations tend to be those that have larger endowments and more government funding within the world of visitor-serving organizations such as art museums (which have both the largest endowments and the greatest government support among cultural organization types).
+While theres certainly an incentive to get it right with programs, mistakes and bad investments resulting from one-off programs or add on initiatives arent as immediately felt within the organization as in, say, an aquarium – a type of organization that is generally more reliant on the market for success.
+(That said, certainly not all art museums are add on organizations!
+This is an industry average example.)

 STRATEGY APPROACH 2:

-An “integrate” organization, on the other hand, doesn’t necessarily add – they edit first.
-To reach millennials, an “integrate” organization might look at its content according to trends and make transparency, personalization, and connectivity embedded cornerstones within the organization.
-This is the type of organization that looks at trends and realizes that “millennial talk” is code for “the way the entire market is increasingly moving and thinking” talk.
-An “integrate” organization thinks in terms of overall strategy and organizational culture first – and tactics and one-off programs second.
+An integrate organization, on the other hand, does not necessarily add – they edit first.
+To reach millennials, an integrate organization might look at its content according to trends and make transparency, personalization, and connectivity embedded cornerstones within the organization.
+This is the type of organization that looks at trends and realizes that millennial talk is code for the way the entire market is increasingly moving and thinking talk.
+An integrate organization thinks in terms of overall strategy and organizational culture first and tactics and one-off programs second.

-At IMPACTS, we have the opportunity to work with a broad range of cultural organizations – and we’ve noticed the difference in these approaches.
-We’ve had enough of both types of clients to know which approach sticks.
+At IMPACTS, we have the opportunity to work with a broad range of cultural organizations – and we have noticed the difference in these approaches.
+We have had enough of both types of clients to know which approach sticks.
 (Also, a glimpse at the 990s of specific organizations or even loosely following museum and cultural organization-related news regarding those organizations falling on hard times can serve as a spoiler.)

-Both the “add on” and the “integrate” strategies can work for reaching new audiences and organizations generally need to do both, but the organizations that “integrate” first have the greatest opportunities for long-term success.
-Simply, if organizations don’t integrate changes into their culture, then they may face difficulties effectively “adding on” because there isn’t a foundation for these changes.
-When the mobile application is out of style and the cocktail event is over, there is no “so what?” for engagement because long-term strategies and cultural shifts haven’t caught up yet for the organization on the whole.
-(Here’s an example: Many organizations have cocktail events to get millennials in the door, but few have created the types of membership programs that millennials actually want, so this demographic comes in the door, but may not have a desired “next level” of engagement available to them.)
-Organizations are not likely to “one-off program” themselves to success.
-It’s not a sustainable strategy – it’s an onslaught of disjointed, “sounds like a good idea in this silo” tactics.
+Both the “add on” and the “integrate” strategies can work for reaching new audiences and organizations generally need to do both, but the organizations that integrate first have the greatest opportunities for long-term success.
+Simply, if organizations do not integrate changes into their culture, then they may face difficulties effectively adding on because there is no foundation for these changes.
+When the mobile application is out of style and the cocktail event is over, there is no “so what?” for engagement because long-term strategies and cultural shifts have not yet caught up for the organization on the whole.
+(Here’s an example: Many organizations have cocktail events to get millennials in the door, but few have created the types of membership programs that millennials actually want, so this demographic comes in the door, but may not have a desired next level of engagement available to them.)
+Organizations are not likely to one-off program themselves to success.
+It is not a sustainable strategy – it is an onslaught of disjointed, ”sounds like a good idea in this silo” tactics.

-If you suspect that you are an “add on” organization and you’re wondering how to more strategically incorporate change, read this post on a simple framework for cultivating new audiences.
-We need to integrate changing values into our operations and then add on initiatives and programs that have more sticking power.
-For an organization to ultimately succeed long-term, there must be a strategic foundation upon which we build our programs.
+If you suspect that you are an ”add on” organization and you are wondering how to more strategically incorporate change, read this post on a simple framework for cultivating new audiences.
+Organizations benefit by integrating changing values into their operations and then adding on initiatives and programs that have more sticking power.
+For an organization to ultimately succeed long-term, there must be a strategic foundation upon which they build their programs.